 Engine Oil Capacity

-Engine oil capacity is, just like oil type, dependent on your specific engine model.
-To learn how to check the lawn mower oil, please watch our "Checking Engine Oil - Lawnmower Engine"
+Engine oil capacity is dependent on your specific engine model.
+To learn how to check the lawn mower oil, please watch our "Checking Engine Oil - Lawnmower Engine" video.

 Outside of the basics regarding oil type & capacity, the best source of information regarding any small engine concern would be a Briggs & Stratton Dealer.